MontaVista-OpenSourceTechnology/rockpro64-firmware/README.md

 ```

 where <size> is the size (in hex) reported by the download.
 You can
-also "dd" it to /dev/mtd0 on Linux.
+also "dd" it to /dev/mtdblock0 on Linux.
+Don't forget to sync before
+rebooting.

 ## Bypassing SPI boot